 3) Right-click Google Chrome and click Uninstall.

-We hope this article helped in resolving your problem.
-Please feel free to leave a comment below if you have any questions and suggestions.
+Hopefully, this article helped in resolving your problem.
+Feel free to leave a comment below if you have any questions and suggestions.